Amazing 17 staycations ideas for a holiday in the UK

 Visit one of the many free museums, stroll along the South Bank, or explore the madness of Camden Market during your volunteering experience in London.

 Witness the rainbow houses in Notting Hill, eat Caribbean street food in Brixton, or relax in Hyde Park on a sunny day.
-There is an endless list of things to do in London on a budget, so be sure to include it in your UK travel itinerary.
+There is an endless list of things to do in London on a budget and the best places to stay in London, so be sure to include it in your UK travel itinerary.

 6. Dover, England